 If you’re having trouble accessing your .locker app, please contact support at support@my.locker.

 Yes.
 Your.locker domain name can be sold or transferred to another person like a typical domain name.
-Once a registrant email is changed through a sale or transfer, a new corresponding and updated Web3 digital identity will be issued.
+Once a registrant email is changed through a sale or transfer, a new, updated corresponding digital identity will be issued.

 There is no additional cost associated with using .locker beyond what you pay the registrar for your domain name registration or renewal.